-As our friends get older, which unavoidably means we’re getting older too, we find we’re welcoming many of them into the hurting parent’s club.
+As our friends get older, which unavoidably means we’re getting older too, we find we’re welcoming many of them into the Hurting Parents Club.
 “You’re late,” we sometimes want to say, or “What took you so long?”
 We don’t say these things out loud because we know that would do absolutely nothing to ease anyone’s pain.
 And they would never consider they would one day thank their prodigal.

-But this state of affairs among our more seasoned friends has caused me to want to issue a formal thanks to our very own “prodigal”, Matt, for rebelling early and vigorously (I’ll get to why I’m grateful for the vigorous part in a minute).
-I use quotations around Prodigal because even now Matt wears this label on his past with extreme grace.
-We could substitute wayward or incorrigible for the word prodigal, but that makes our dear son sound like a puppy or like the only thing that mattered to us were his misdeeds.
+But this state of affairs among our more seasoned friends has caused me to want to formally thank our very own “prodigal”, Matt, for rebelling early and vigorously (I’ll get to why I’m grateful for the vigorous part in a minute).
+I use quotations around Prodigal because even now, Matt wears this label on his past with extreme grace.
+We could substitute wayward or incorrigible for the word prodigal, but that makes our dear son sound like a puppy or the only thing that mattered to us was his misdeeds.

 I think I can safely say every one of our boys kept things from us.
 In the spirit of believing the best, I attribute a good portion of this to their respect and love for us.
 Sure, they were sneaky, and that can’t be all good, but at the end of the day they did not want to hurt us, even though at the time it seemed like everything they did wrong was calculated to do just that.